-So if you got 85, it means you scored higher than 85% of the examinees while 15% scored higher than you.
+So if you got 85, you scored higher than 85% of the examinees while 15% scored higher than you.

 The use of percentile ranking in scoring NMAT may or may not work in your favor, depending on how brilliant your batch is.
 For example, if you got 95% of the questions right but all the other examinees got perfect scores, your NMAT score/rank will be 1.